 Its circulation reached more than 2.2 million before its final issue was released in 2013.

 - February 17, 1897

-The National Parent Teacher Association formed is formed in Washington, D.C., as the National Congress of Mothers.
+The National Parent Teacher Association originally formed as the National Congress of Mothers in Washington, D.C.

 National Parents’ Day Activities